Governance Intelligence

 Best compliance and ethics program

-This award will look at coordination of governance, compliance, ethics and risk management processes across the entire corporation (including all subsidiaries).
-The judges will consider the level of understanding and integration of good governance principles across all disciplines and a truly non-silo approach to achieving an ethical governance environment.
+This award will celebrate the coordination and strength of governance, compliance, ethics and risk management processes across the entire corporation (including all subsidiaries).
+Judges will be looking at the level of understanding and integration of good governance principles across all disciplines championing those who adopt a truly non-siloed approach to achieving an ethical governance environment.
+Evidence can include board oversight framework, ethics committee framework, independence safeguards, third-party risk assessment processes, risk review processes, code of conduct and manager training programs.

 Best director training and education program